BenjiLee/psd/README.txt

 Goals:

-    This project's goal is to create a personal scanning device that will record a stores barcodes into a text file.
+    This project's goal is to create a personal scanning device that will record a store's barcodes into a text file.
 This text file needs to be easily accessible for most users.
-This file will then be put into a retail software to update a store's database with it's physical inventory.
-The file will be transfers by making the raspberry pi a server, and having the client computer access it it via local ip.
+This file will then be put into a retail software to update a store's database with its physical inventory.
+The file will be transferred by making the raspberry pi a server, and having the client computer access it via a local ip.

 Learning goals:

-    All this can be done bu simply hooking up a barcode scanner to a pi, loading upa text file and then manually transferring it over.
-The main idea of this is to reduce the amount of manual steps need to complete this process.
-Originally I had planned to mount and umount a USB drive, but that was too easy/accessing the information via server would better because there would be less physical interaction with the product.
+    All this can be done by simply hooking up a barcode scanner to a pi, loading up a text file and then manually transferring it over.
+The main idea of this is to reduce the number of manual steps needed to complete this process.
+Originally I had planned to simply mount and umount a USB drive, but transferring the information via server would minimize the physical interaction with the product and optimize the user experience.

 -Make the raspberry pi into a fileserver I can access from a browser in the local network
--Create an interface to input the wifi name/pass.
--Assign the GPIO buttons to commands
+-Create an interface to input the wifi name/pass -Assign the GPIO buttons to commands
 -Attach a touchscreen (PiTFT by adafruit)
 -Create an interface for writing barcode data to file